threefjord/pxedock/README.md

       fixed-address <intended ip>;
     }

-In the hostlist file (mounted from host) to have the dhcp server recognize and offer addresses to them.
-The following are examples of possible running configurations:
+In the hostlist file (mounted from host onto container's /etc/dhcp/conf.d) to have the dhcp server recognize and offer addresses to them.
+The following are examples of possible running configurations (all assuming files in current directory, with hostlist in $(pwd)/conf.d/):

 Run a the container (without providing a host list, will not DHCPOffer, but useful to test connection?):